pravega/logstash-input-pravega/README.md

-# Logstash Input Pravage Plugin
+# Logstash Input Pravega Plugin

 This is a plugin for [Logstash](https://github.com/elastic/logstash).